TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                 oriented accordingly to raw paths, are displayed as separate objects or as one object with states corresponding to number of paths.
-    paths_smooth_io         False               If set True arrows indicating beginning and and of paths, oriented accordingly to smooth paths, are displayed as separate objects or as one object with states corresponding to number of paths.
+    paths_smooth_io         False               If set True arrows indicating beginning and end of paths, oriented accordingly to smooth paths, are displayed as separate objects or as one object with states corresponding to number of paths.
     paths_states            False               If True objects displayed by **paths_raw**, **paths_smooth**,
-                                                **paths_raw_io**, and **paths_smooth_io** are displayed as one object with with states corresponding to number of paths.
+                                                **paths_raw_io**, and **paths_smooth_io** are displayed as one object with states corresponding to number of paths.
                                                 Otherwise they are displayed as separate objects. ctypes_raw              False               Displays raw paths in a similar manner as non split **all_paths_raw** but each cluster type is displayed in